RustamBB/Testing-chamber/README.md

 # Testing-chamber
-The software parts for solar panel testing chamber.
+The software parts for the solar panel testing chamber.
+These code files are without stepper motor code.